-- 3. Claimant's eight-year-old brother provides round-the-clock challenges for his parents.
+- 3. Claimant provides round-the-clock challenges for his parents.
 He runs around frequently, which requires a caregiver to follow him since he is unsafe to be left unattended.
-He has several food allergies which require his mother to prepare special meals for him.
-He also has a history of feeding difficulties, including vomiting, spitting out solid foods and frequent bouts of diarrhea.
-Claimant's brother still wears diapers and requires regular diaper changes, even at night, particularly when he is suffering from excessive diarrhea.
-Claimant's brother will sometimes wake up screaming in the middle of the night which awakens his siblings.
+He requires regular diaper changes, even at night, particularly when he is suffering from excessive diarrhea.
+Claimant will sometimes wake up screaming in the middle of the night which awakens his siblings.
 This requires a great deal of time and effort to soothe the children and get them to return to bed. - 4.
 Claimant receives 30 hours per month of in-home respite (20 hours shared with siblings, and 10 hours individually), funded by the Service Agency.
 Claimant's uncle is the respite provider.
 Claimant's mother and father use the respite time to run errands or to relax. - 5(a).
-Prior to 2011, the Service Agency had allowed parents to use inhome respite hours in lieu of out-of-home respite. - 5(b).
+Prior to 2011, the Service Agency had allowed parents to use inhome respite hours in lieu of out-of-home respite.

+4 Swelling of the kidney when urine flow is obstructed in any of part of the urinary tract.

+- 5(b).
 During the summers of 2010 and 2011, the Service Agency funded in-home respite services in lieu of out-of-home respite when Claimant's mother traveled to Vietnam, leaving Claimant's father and uncle/respite worker to care for the children in their home. - 5(c).
 However, following passage of Welfare and Institutions Code section 4686.5, subdivision (a) (which limited funding of in-home respite to 90 hours per quarter and funding of out-of-home respite to 21 days per year), ELARC revised its purchase of service policy for out-of-home respite, effective May of 2011.
-The revised guidelines regarding the use of out-of-home respite care provide that "[i]n home respite in lieu of out of home respite may be used only when there is no out of home respite arrangement available."
+The revised guidelines regarding the use of out-of-home respite care provide that "[i]n home respite in lieu of out of home respite may be used only when there is no out of home respite arrangement available." - 5(d).

-- 5(d).
 Thereafter, Claimant's parents made several unsuccessful attempts, via fair hearings in 2012, 2013 and 2014, to obtain Service Agency funding of inhome respite in lieu of out-of-home respite during summer breaks or times when Claimant's mother planned to travel out of the country.
 In several of those cases, the Service Agency had proposed Claimant's out-of-home placement in several potential residential facilities.
 However, Claimant's parents were dissatisfied with the proposed arrangements and chose to have their children remain in the home under the care of their parents and respite worker.
 In the prior cases, Claimant's parents failed to establish that the out-of-home facilities recommended by the Service Agency were insufficient to meet Claimant's needs. - 6.
 On July 11, 2014, Claimant's parents requested an increase of inhome respite hours for the summer of 2014. - 7(a).
 On July 16, 2014, the Service Agency sent Claimant's parents a Notice of Proposed Action (NOPA), stating that their "request to increase hours for in-home respite hours during the summer have been denied."
-(Service Agency Exhibit 4.) - 7(b).
+(Service Agency Exhibit 4.)

+7(b).
 The stated reason for the proposed action was: